AgonConsole8/agon-docs/docs/vdp/Screen-Modes.md

 \** Mode 7 is the "Teletext" mode, and essentially works in a very similar manner to the BBC Micro's Teletext mode, which was also mode 7.

+\*** As of Console8 VDP 2.8.0, mode 0 is now the mode that the VDP will use on startup.
+The fallback mode when a requested mode is not available remains mode 1.

 ### Legacy modes (prior to 1.04)